gitbuda/gitbuda/README.md

 ### Hi there 👋
 - 🔭 I work on [Memgraph](https://memgraph.com)
-- 🌱 I’m currently learning how to do video editing 🎥
-- 👯 I’m looking to collaborate on any open source algorithms!
+- 👯 I’m looking to collaborate on any open-source code or algorithms!
 - 🤔 I’m searching for help with software ease of use, scalability and more at [Memgraph Open Positions](https://memgraph.com/careers#positions)
-- 💬 Ask me about graph analytics on streaming data, C/C++, Python and Rust!
+- 💬 Ask me about analytics on streaming data, C/C++, Python, Rust or Zig!
 - 📫 How to reach me: [@mbudiselicbuda](https://twitter.com/mbudiselicbuda)
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I love biology! 🌎
+### Archive
+- 🌱 I’m currently learning how to do video editing 🎥